 Another Evil is a debut feature for Carson D. Mell, a filmmaker from Arizona who had previously made several animated shorts.
 The film was shot on a low-budget in Mell’s own parents’ home and premiered at South By Southwest, making the tour of several international film festivals.

 Another Evil is an exorcism comedy.
 It was billed as a horror comedy in the Vancouver International Film Festival program guide, although it is not what you would call a punchline, drumbeat and laugh-out-loud comedy.
 Nor does it ever seem to be acting as a parody of genre conventions and cliches.
 It is more of a unique indie film bromance gone wrong that offers a highly eccentric take on its portrayal of a ghost hunter.

 The show is entirely stolen by Mark Proksch, an actor who comes so naturally born to the role it is hard to believe he is acting at all.
 He has a fantastic scene in the middle of the film in which he tells the story about the prank defilement of a corpse that turns into a strange sexual encounter before arriving a killer punchline, which contains some great acting.
 So too do the climactic scenes where Proksch performs an exorcism on an imprisoned Dax Flame.
-This is someone who clearly has a future ahead of him – he also had a side-splitting role as an inept drug-dealer in tv’s Better Call Saul (2015– ) around the same time as this – and you could easily expect to take over and inhabit the comedic niche of somebody like Rob Corddry.
+This is someone who clearly has a future ahead of him – he subsequently had a side-splitting role as the world’s most boring vampire in tv’s What We Do in the Shadows (2019– ).

 (Nominee for Best Actor (Mark Proksch) at this site’s Best of 2016 Awards).